dhis2/dhis2.github.io/_posts/2019-10-29-dhis2-and-docker.md

     connection.dialect = org.hibernate.dialect.PostgreSQLDialect
 	connection.driver_class = org.postgresql.Driver

-	# "db" maps to service name defined in Docker-compose
+	# "db" maps to service name defined in Docker Compose
-	# "dhis2" maps to POSTGRES_DB defined in Docker-compose
+	# "dhis2" maps to POSTGRES_DB defined in Docker Compose
 	connection.url = jdbc:postgresql://db/dhis2

-	# maps to POSTGRES_USER environment variable in Docker-compose.
+	# maps to POSTGRES_USER environment variable in Docker Compose.
 	connection.username = dhis

-	# maps to POSTGRES_PASSWORD environment variable in Docker-compose.
+	# maps to POSTGRES_PASSWORD environment variable in Docker Compose.
 	connection.password = dhis

-To run this file with Docker compose, execute the following command:
+To run this file with Docker Compose, execute the following command:
-`Docker-compose -f /pathToDockerComposeFile up`
+`docker-compose -f /pathToDockerComposeFile up`

 or, if the file is on your current directory:
-`Docker-compose up`
+`docker-compose up`

 **Outcome**: Docker-compose will start 2 containers: _db_ and _web_ and when tomcat fully starts up, you will be able to reach DHIS2 at http://localhost:8080.
 The database will be pre-populated.

-To destroy the instance, run `Docker-compose down`.
+To destroy the instance, run `docker-compose down`.

 ## Q&A